A defecogram is a special x-ray exam that can detect problems with the pelvic floor and rectum with minimal risk and discomfort.

 Defecography may also be needed to help understand vaginal prolapse.
 By inserting paste into the vagina and dye into the bladder, the study may help reveal which organs are prolapsing into the vaginal hernia.

-You will be asked to drink oral contrast, a liquid that will help the intestines show up more clearly on x-ray film.
+Patients will be asked to drink oral contrast, a liquid that will help the intestines show up more clearly on x-ray film.
 Then the rectum will be filled with a thick, X-ray visible paste to simulate a loose stool.
-X-ray pictures will be taken of the pelvis as you are asked to squeeze your pelvic muscles and then eliminate the paste on a special commode.
+X-ray pictures will be taken of the pelvis as the patient squeezes their pelvic muscles and then eliminate the paste on a special commode.
 This test is not painful.